Logo The Travel Cafe Cape Town

 - Best time to go to Namibia -

-Best time to go to The Serengeti
+Best time to go to Namibia

 Namibia, for all its spectacular natural beauty, is best know for its many inhospitable deserts and barren landscapes.
 There are few water sources and like all deserts, the seasons and temperatures jumps can be extreme.